Form 2 Helps a BattleBot Take to the Skies

 Aug.
 9, 2016 in News

-MBS Robotics is used to rapid design iterations, but this spring they were faced with a new challenge.
+MBS Robotics is used to rapid design iterations and 3D printing, but this spring they were faced with a new challenge.
 They were dealing with Hollywood and, once approved, had only six weeks to transform their designs into two fighting robots…and one of them had to fly.
 For the first time in BattleBots history, robots would be leaving the floor of the BattleBox in controlled flight.

 To help get their drone off the ground, MBS Robotics turned to the Form 2.
 They took us behind the scenes to show how they did it:

 MBS Robotics Builds a Flying BattleBot

 For the early prototypes, we used fused deposition modeling (FDM) printers.
 Our prototypes were produced using aluminum arms and a 3D-printed acrylonitrile-butadiene-styrene (ABS) body.

 One of the first builds successfully took flight and handled its 6 lbs of weight quite well, but it was immediately obvious that this iteration would not handle the stress of battle.
 Even the slightest bumps resulted in the 3D-printed body splitting, as the aluminum arms transferred their leverage.
 The boxy FDM-printed body was retired and a new Form 2-friendly design was created.

 Make a mini version of the MBS Robotics’ AfterByte drone: Download the .STL files on Pinshape.

 The weaknesses between layers of FDM systems was instantly resolved.
 Even the aluminum of the original design was replaced with Form 2 3D-printed components, and the incredible accuracy of stereolithography allowed for details that couldn't have been imagined with the FDM printers.
 The first Form 2 prototype was easily strong enough to handle the entire 10 lbs payload.
 AfterByte was born.